raffazizzi/wartime-diamondback/_pages/incipit-index.md

 ---
 This index is under development and additional composers and works will be added.
 Details about this project are available on this [page](https://annakijas1.github.io/rebalancing-music-canon/about/).

-Composer's names appear in alphabetical order and are organized chronologically under the century of their birth.
+Composer's names appear in alphabetical order and are organized chronologically under the century when they were most active.
 Incipits are transcribed from scores housed in the Lilly Music Library, unless otherwise noted.

 <div class="toc">
   <h3>18th-century</h3>